Dammit: Recording and production

+Composition

+"Dammit" carries a prominent opening guitar hook, dynamic verse-chorus structure, and climactic bridge.
 "Dammit" is set in the time signature of common time, with a fast tempo of 215 beats per minute.
 It is composed in the key of C major with Hoppus's vocals spanning the tonal nodes of C_{4} to G_{4}.
 The song follows a common chord progression sequence of I–V–vi–IV.
+Writing for Stereogum, Chris DeVille argued that the song's opening guitar riff had become one of rock's defining "beginner riffs", comparing its influence on aspiring guitarists to Nirvana's "Come as You Are" and Green Day's "Brain Stew."
+Nina Corcoran of Pitchfork observed that the song's opening guitar riff ascends the major scale in a deceptively simple fashion, arguing that its rudimentary construction is thematically fitting for a song about the challenges of growing up.

+The lyrics depict the emotional aftermath of a breakup, following the narrator as he unexpectedly encounters a former girlfriend at a movie theater with her new partner.
+Through conversational language and specific details, Hoppus explores feelings of jealousy, frustration, and resignation before concluding with the refrain, "Well, I guess this is growing up," which broadens the song's relationship narrative into a reflection on the uncertainties of adulthood.
+Hoppus attributed the success of "Dammit" to its relatability, arguing that nearly everyone had experienced the uncertainty and heartbreak of a breakup reflected in the song's lyrics.

+Chris Nelson of MTV News wrote that "Dammit"'s "staccato rhythm and melancholy pop-spirit" recalled both the Chicago punk band Screeching Weasel and the emotionally introspective style of the Descendents, which the band had cited as a formative influence.

 Commercial performance

 On the Warped Tour in Australia […] Blink-182 walked out on stage and started playing to 10,000 people and this was when I realized they had made it.
 When Tom started the first notes to "Dammit," all 10,000 kids screamed and threw their hands in the air.
 I was sitting behind Tom's amps.
 I got goosebumps, and Tom turned to look at me and mouthed 'What the fuck?'